A Day Trip To Bolivia

 Bolivia's two 730hp, 6LDA28 powered locomotives were delivered during the early 1950's to handle freight and mineral traffic on the F.C.
 Machacamarca - Uncia line.
 That they might still exist, fifty years later, perhaps only in a scrap state seemed very remote.
 But word on the street was that they might still be found as rusting hulks at the Viacha workshops.

 Thus with the seeds sown for a possible adventure it was only a matter of time before those first steps south were taken.

 (Editorial note: there is nothing like travelling on querky information, the 'Sulzers' at Viacha Workshops were infact one or possibly both of the 1985 SLM built machines undergoing repair.
-The 1950's 'Crocodile' style Sulzer powered locomotives that were the focal point of this trip remained somewhat elusive, though one remains in existance at the closed mine facilities at Machacamarca, along with much other scrap material whilst the other remained tucked away at the railway workshops at Oruro.)
+The 1950's 'Crocodile' style Sulzer powered locomotives that were the focal point of this trip remained somewhat elusive, though one remained in existance at the closed mine facilities at Machacamarca, since converted into a museum, along with much other scrap material whilst the other remained tucked away at the railway workshops at Oruro.)

 Friday October 18th 2002 - Long Beach to La Paz

 A hazy morning at Long Beach airport saw the start of this unusual adventure.
 Bolivia could be reached with flights from Los Angeles but these required changing in Santiago, Chile, and since my abilities in speaking Spanish were learned from several episodes of 'Fawlty Towers', it was felt wiser to use the daily American Airlines flight from Miami to La Paz.
 Thus a Boeing Super 80 # N289AA started the journey with the first leg to Dallas.